GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

     - `readme:` Folder that will store our photos for use in the documentation ( README )

 - `./src/decorators:` Folder for custom decorators.
+    - `public.decorator.ts:` Defines a decorator to allow public routes to unauthenticated users.
     - `roles.decorator.ts:` Defines a decorator to indicate which user profiles are allowed to access each endpoint.

 - `./src/guards:` Folder for authentication and authorization guards.